YuhangSong/reward-bases/README.md

         <!-- - `*_trainable.py`: Various trainable classes that is shared across different Simulations. -->
         <!-- - `data_utils.py`: Utility functions for dataset. -->
     -   `fit_data.py`: Functions for fitting data from biological Simulations.
--   `Simulations`: This folder contains all the Simulations.
+-   `Simulations`: This folder contains all the simulations and data analyses.
 Specifically, each subfolder contains
     -   the `README.md` file that describes the experiment, document the comments to run to reproduce the experiment and reproduce the figure in the paper.
     -   the configuration file(s) (`.yaml`) for the experiment.
     -   `.py` files that are specific to the experiment.